NorthwoodsSoftware/gojs-react/IMPLEMENTATION.md

 The componentDidMount method is responsible for initializing the diagram and any listeners.
 It is important that the component be mounted because GoJS requires a DIV to render the diagram canvas.

 This is where initial data will be merged into the model.
-The merge will make a shallow copy of data, so if you're using data with nesting, you will probably want to clone your arrays before passing them, maybe using [Model.cloneDeep](https://gojs.net/latest/api/symbols/Model.html#cloneDeep).
+The merges will make deep copies of data using [Model.cloneDeep](https://gojs.net/latest/api/symbols/Model.html#cloneDeep) to prevent GoJS from mutating React state.
 Note that this will cause the change handler to fire, as there could be side effects during initialization.

 It's important to keep React state up-to-date with any changes that have taken place in the GoJS model.
 [Model.toIncrementalData](https://gojs.net/latest/api/symbols/Model.html#toIncrementalData) can be used within a model change listener